Last Updated on February 8, 2023 by Left Lane

 Just outside of a huge swinging glass door, which opened to an amazing view of the Gulf of Naples, & the city of Naples along the waterfront road Via Partenope.

-The room was very clean, furnished with a comfy sofa, & chairs, a queen sized bed, with a high vaulting ceiling, approximately 12 -15 feet in height with an impressive crystal chandelier hanging directly over the bed.￼￼Inside of our room Partenope Relias
+The room was very clean, furnished with a comfy sofa, & chairs, a queen sized bed, with a high vaulting ceiling, approximately 12 -15 feet in height with an impressive crystal chandelier hanging directly over the bed.￼￼Inside our Ursula Andreas themed room at Partenope Relias.
+This scene is from the famous 1967 movie Casino Royale with costar David Niven.

 ADVENTURES IN ITALY DAY 3